 Stall-holders also provide a variety of musical styles from traditional Canarian songs to the ubiquitous pan-pipes.
 One stall sells ocarinas and bird-song makers.
 Children love these and their sounds echo round the market and side streets.

-This colourful market will provide you with the chance to buy jewellery, leather goods, African artworks, beautiful white cotton, traditional local tablecloths, windsocks and mobiles, cute trinkets, stylish clothes and scarves.
+The colourful Playa Blanca market will provide you with the chance to buy jewellery, leather goods, African artworks, beautiful white cotton, traditional local tablecloths, windsocks and mobiles, cute trinkets, stylish clothes and scarves.

 Playa Blanca market is in a superb setting and once you’ve wandered around the stalls, stay on for a refreshing drink in one of the many cafes and watch the yachts or walk through the marina and marvel at the size of the fish as you cross the boardwalks.